What is Regenerative Forestry?

 Positive Outcomes for Nature and Productive Timber

-Regenerative forestry is a tool for forest management that focuses on enhancing the resilience and biodiversity of forests through management practices which balance commercial timber production with sound ecological principles and with a focus on soil health, sustainability and biodiversity.
-Unlike conventional forestry, which often prioritizes short-term economic gains, regenerative forestry aims to restore the natural balance of ecosystems, ensuring long-term health and productivity.
-This approach seeks to build up stronger and more complex ecosystems with better soils and hydrology and more diversity in the flora and fauna of the forests.
-Ecosystems thrive on complexity with simplistic systems often failing.
+Regenerative forestry is an innovative approach to a tool for forest management that focuses on enhancing the resilience and biodiversity of forests through management practices which balance commercial timber production (broadleaf and spruce) with sound ecological principles and with a focus on soil health, sustainability and biodiversity.

 We need your consent to load the translations